 In 2024, people took almost 100,000 rides on MoGo.
-At the end of 2022, MoGo, in partnership with the City of Detroit was awarded \$676,672 through SEMCOG'S CRP grant for another MoGo expansion.
-This expansion will be implemented in 2025 and will add up to 20 new station locations in Detroit, seven of which will include charging capabilities for electric assist bicycles (e-bikes).
+In 2023, MoGo, in partnership with the City of Detroit was awarded \$676,672 through SEMCOG's CRP grant for another MoGo expansion.
+This expansion is projected to be implemented in 2025 and will add up to 20 new station locations in Detroit, seven of which will include charging capabilities for electric assist bicycles (e-bikes).
 Up to 60 e-bikes will be added through the expansion project, bringing the future total active fleet to around 600 bikes (including auxiliary bikes and e-bikes).